 Ready to begin the capacity-building process?
 We’re with you every step of the way.

 SVP Denver now provides a menu of capacity building services that represent the expertise of our current partner-members.
-Potential nonprofit and social venture investees may choose area(s) that will most benefit their organization’s ability to increase its impact on the community.
+Potential nonprofit and social venture investees may choose an area, or areas, that will most benefit their organization’s ability to increase its impact on the community.

 COHORTS: These two projects will run in a group setting.
 Investees will complete an eight- to 12-week process with three to six other organizations.
 It will include sessions led by an expert in the field and each organization will be paired with an SVP Denver partner-coach to guide them through the process.
 Investees will benefit from working alongside peer organizations.

-- Refine Your Organization’s Business Model and Pitch to Attract Funding
+- Refine Your Organization’s Pitch to Attract Funding

 - Create a Theory of Change to Demonstrate Your Impact

 INDIVIDUAL PROJECTS: Leadership and staff from your organization will work directly with SVP Denver partners rather than in a cohort setting.

 - Improving Your Financial Management System